andyburgin/sensorpi/README.md

 ![View Dashboard](doc/12_grafana_dashboard.png)

-Unlike my [Hadoopi project](http://data.andyburgin.co.uk/post/157450047463/running-hue-on-a-raspberry-pi-hadoop-cluster), there isn't chef code to setup and configure a cluster of Raspberry Pis.
-The reason not to do this was although the resulting system runs, it's really using some of the components "becasue they are there" rather than it's the right technology choice.
+But first a few caveats, unlike my [Hadoopi project](http://data.andyburgin.co.uk/post/157450047463/running-hue-on-a-raspberry-pi-hadoop-cluster) as this is an experiment there isn't chef code to setup and configure the cluster of Raspberry Pis (you'll need to do this by hand).
 Originally this project was intended to implement a [SMACK (Spark, Mesos, Akka, Cassandra and Kafka) stack]( https://www.oreilly.com/ideas/the-smack-stack).
-But due to some of the technical constraints of the Pi it means the implementable components on a raspberry pi are somewhat outdated.

-However, if you do look at the example files you'll see more of a SMKS stack (Spark, Mesos, Kafka and Scala) acting as a transfer mechanism between two additional Pis for capturing sensor mnetrics and visualsation the collected data.
-On the sensor side a Pi zero is using a [EnviroPhat](http://blog.pimoroni.com/enviro-phat/) pushing data to Kafak via Python.
+You'll see the end result is more of a SMKS stack (Spark, Mesos, Kafka and Scala) acting as a transfer mechanism between two Pis for capturing sensor mnetrics and visualsation of the collected data.
+On the sensor side a Pi zero is using an [EnviroPhat](http://blog.pimoroni.com/enviro-phat/) pushing data to Kafka via Python.
 On the visualisation side there is an influxdb instance and grafana server to store and serve a realtime dashboard of the data.

 ![Raspberry Pi Cluster](doc/cluster.jpg)

-So if you want to play along it's a case of manual setup, please make sure your command line Fu is cranked up to 11!
+Despite all of those caveats, I learned a tonne about running a Mesos on a cluster (on tin), writing Scala code, building it, Spark streaming, IOT sensors, Influxdb TICK stack and Grafana dashboards.
+So if you want to play along I expect you'll learn all those things too, so it's a case of manual setup, please make sure your command line Fu is cranked up to 11!

 ## What You Will Need